Will Red Deer’s new courthouse development mean the end of historic house? - Red Deer Advocate

 Tara Lodewyk, director of planning for the city of Red Deer, said city council would determine whether to save, demolish, move, or incorporate the old building into the new development design — as has been done in other cities.

-Dawe fears history repeating itself.
+Dawe fears history is repeating itself.
 He recalled another old Red Deer home that used to sit on the land that’s now occupied by the existing courthouse that the city has outgrown.

 The Snell house was about to get municipal heritage designation, but the process was dropped as soon as its land was possibly needed for the 1980s courthouse development, said Dawe.